juice-shop/pwning-juice-shop/appendix/solutions.md

    solved.
 9. Feel free to cancel the script execution at this point.

-:godmode: If you do not want to write your own script for this challenge, take a look at [juice-shop-mortys-question-brute-force.py](https://gist.github.com/philly-vanilly/70cd34a7686e4bb75b08d3caa1f6a820) which was kindly published as a Gist on GitHub by
+📕: If you do not want to write your own script for this challenge, take a look at [juice-shop-mortys-question-brute-force.py](https://gist.github.com/philly-vanilly/70cd34a7686e4bb75b08d3caa1f6a820) which was kindly published as a Gist on GitHub by